Thatguyronin-GT/Nexus-Lib/README.md

 The library checks for these functions:
 - `writefile`
 - `getcustomasset`
-- `HttpGet`
 - `makefolder`
 - `isfolder`
 - `isfile`
-- `identifyexecutor`

 If any are missing, you'll see a warning dialog.
-You can choose to continue or exit.

 ## Example